 WHEN CONSULTATIONS LAST LONGER THAN 15 MINUTES, THE CLIENT WILL BE UNHAPPY WITH THE SERVICE.

 Indecision, indecision indecision.
 There is a difference between offering options to a client, and a client having too many ideas and is unwilling to decide on an option.
 You will know these clients from their behavior:

 It's not called being a hardass.
-It's called being a professional.
+It's called being a professional and refusing to be bullied into services that wont work.
 Everyone deserves to be treated with respect and kindness, even the indecisive clients.
 There is also a difference between being reasonable and being a doormat, and we give you permission to be open and honest with the client in your chair.